LauraSanders/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-Then calculate and report the median of the total number of steps taken per day.
+Then calculated and reported the median of the total number of steps taken per day.

 ```r
 median(steps_per_day)